Babaganoush07/TTGO_T-Display_DHT22_Temperature/README.md

 	- In Arduino/libraries/TFT_eSPI/User_Setup_Select.h
 	- Comment out this line: `#include <User_Setup.h> // Default setup is root library folder`
 	- Un-comment this line: `#include <User_Setups/Setup25_TTGO_T_Display.h>  // Setup file for ESP32 and TTGO T-Display ST7789V SPI bus TFT`
+- I had an issue using the 3v3 pin where I would get a NAN value or get a reading of 2147483647.
+Switching to the 5v solved this for me.

 ## Usage